Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Empirical Illustration

 \section{Empirical Illustration}

-In the following, we illustrate one possible area of application by analyzing the inter-temporal labor-force participation of women using longitudinal micro data from the German Socio Economic Panel (\textit{GSOEP}).
-More precisely, we want to examine how fertility decisions and the availability of non-labor income jointly affect women's participation decisions in the labor market.
+We illustrate one possible area of application by analysing the inter-temporal labour force participation of women using longitudinal micro data (1984--2013) from the German Socio Economic Panel (\textit{GSOEP}).
+More specifically, we want to investigate how fertility decisions and non-labour income jointly affect women's labour force participation using an unbalanced panel data set of 6,241 women in labour force observed consecutively for at least ten years.
+Further details about the sample are provided in the Appendix.

-For a long time labor economists are concerned with fertility decisions being endogenous due to correlation with multiple unobserved variables.
-Most studies use cross-sectional data along with an instrumental variable strategy to deal with this problem \parencite[see among others][]{ae1998}.
-However, the availability of comprehensive panel data sets offers new reliefs to researchers.
-For instance, \textcites{hm1980}{hm1982}{h1999}{c2007} use panel data from the Panel Study of Income Dynamics (\textit{PSID}), which allows them to tackle this omitted variables problem by controlling for individual specific unobserved effects.

-For our illustration, we use an empirical strategy adopted from \textcite{h1999} and estimate the following dynamic binary choice model: